 D-day looms for matrics, Motshekga on rewrite misery in court battle

-Cape Town – The court ruling on whether matrics will be forced to rewrite the leaked maths paper 2 and physical science paper 2 next week will by known on Friday afternoon.
+Cape Town – The court ruling on whether matrics will be forced to rewrite the leaked maths paper 2 and physical science paper 2 next week will be known on Friday afternoon.

 Considering the urgency of the matter, Judge Norman Davis, sitting at the Gauteng High Court, Pretoria, said on Thursday he would try to deliver his judgment around 2pm tomorrow.